 At the 2016 Annual Shareholders' Meeting, Shareholders approved the maximum possible remuneration for the Board of Directors for the period from the 2016 Annual Shareholders' Meeting to the 2017 Annual Shareholders' Meeting (CHF 1,000,000).
 At the 2017 Annual Shareholder's Meeting, Shareholders approved the maximum possible remuneration for the Board of Directors for the period from the 2017 Annual Shareholders' Meeting to the 2018 Annual Shareholders' Meeting (CHF 1,200,000).
-At the 2018 Annual Shareholder' Meeting, Shareholders approved the maximum possible remuneration for the Board of Directors for the period from the 2018 Annual Shareholders' Meeting to the next Annual Shareholders' Meeting (CHF 1,500,000).
+At the 2018 Annual Shareholders' Meeting (CHF 1,200,000).
+At the 2018 Annual Shareholders' Meeting, Shareholders approved the maximum possible remuneration for the Board of Directors for the Board of Directors for the period from the 2018 Annual Shareholders' Meeting, Shareholders' Meeting to the next Annual Shareholders' Meeting (CHF 1,500,000).
 As decided by the Remuneration Committee, starting from February 2019, the Non-Executive Directors will be paid 40% of their fees in Shares rather than cash.